Skip to main content

 KEY OBSERVATION

-ODIHR notes particular improvements in Hungary's hate crime recording at the police level.
+ODIHR recognizes Hungary's efforts to enhance the capacity of police and prosecutors to respond to hate crimes.
 However, based on the available information, it observes that Hungary's hate crime recording and statistics do not sufficiently distinguish hate crimes from other crimes.
-In addition, ODIHR observes that Hungary would benefit from reviewing the existing legal framework in order to ensure that bias motivations can be effectively acknowledged and that appropriate penalties can be imposed on the perpetrators.
+In addition, ODIHR observes that Hungary would benefit from reviewing the existing legal framework to ensure that bias motivations can be effectively acknowledged and that appropriate penalties can be imposed on the perpetrators.

 Our methodology